lorepirri/open-weather-map-proxy/README.md

 ## Reading: give me more

-*OpenWeatherMapProxy* consists of a single file script [Code.gs](Code.gs) to be run as a [Web App](https://developers.google.com/apps-script/guides/web) through the [Google Apps Script](https://developers.google.com/apps-script/overview), which is a scripting language based on JavaScript that lets you do (new and cool) things with _Google Apps_ like _Docs_, _Sheets_, and _Forms_, but in _this_ particular case, acts as a mere [Content Service](https://developers.google.com/apps-script/guides/content).
+*Open Weather Map Proxy* consists of a single file script [Code.gs](Code.gs) to be run as a [Web App](https://developers.google.com/apps-script/guides/web) through the [Google Apps Script](https://developers.google.com/apps-script/overview), which is a scripting language based on JavaScript that lets you do (new and cool) things with _Google Apps_ like _Docs_, _Sheets_, and _Forms_, but in _this_ particular case, acts as a mere [Content Service](https://developers.google.com/apps-script/guides/content).

 This also means that the script runs on the _current logged-in Google user quota_ for _Google Services_.